UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes:

+First, we will view the history of our project on github.com.
-On the repo's landing page on GitHub, you can click the "*N* commits" link marked in red in the slide (where *N* is the number of commits made on the repo).
+On the repository's landing page on GitHub, you can click the "*N* commits" link marked in red in the slide (where *N* is the number of commits made on the repo).

 ---